ansys/pyprimemesh/doc/source/user_guide/fileio.rst

 Part Management and Creation
 ----------------------------

-PyPrime has options for part management within the product structure while importing a CAD (Computer Aided Design) model.
+PyPrimeMesh has options for part management within the product structure while importing a CAD (Computer Aided Design) model.
 The CAD model is the top in product hierarchy.
 A CAD model can have one or more CAD assemblies.
 The CAD assembly or sub-assembly has different CAD parts.
 The CAD part has bodies or other geometric entities.
 A typical CAD product structure is as follows: